https://theconversation.com/treaty-4-raises-hard-questions-like-how-did-crown-land-come-to-be-270036

 - Keith Boucher vs The Province of New Brunswick, (On appeal from a decision of the Court of Queen’s Bench: October 10, 2018), (judgement - 2022)

-- identify as a Métis person;
+- Identify as a Métis descendant.

-- be an accepted member of a present-day Métis community;
+- Be an accepted member of a present-day Métis community.

 - Metis and non-status Indians are "Indians" under the Canadian constitution.